bertofurth/Seagate-Central-Samba/README.md

 ### Summary
 Many Windows 10, Linux and other modern clients may have difficulty connecting to the Seagate Central NAS file server.
-This is because the file serving "samba" software installed on the Seagate Central uses an old version of the SMB file sharing network protocol.
-This old version, called SMBv1.0, is much less secure and efficient than more modern versions.
+This is because the file serving samba v3.5.16 software installed on the Seagate Central uses the outdated version 1.0 of the Server Message Block (SMB) network file sharing protocol.

+SMBv1.0, is much less secure and efficient than more modern versions of SMB (such as v2.1 and v3.x).
 For security reasons, many modern operating systems will not, by default, allow connections to file servers using the SMBv1.0 protocol.

-See the following link for a simple overview of why SMBv1.0 is quite dangerous
+The following link is one of many that give a further explanation of the problems with SMBv1.0.

 https://stealthbits.com/blog/what-is-smbv1-and-why-you-should-disable-it/

-The version of samba software on the Seagate Central is an outdated version, v3.5.16, which by default allows SMBv1.0 connections.

 This project seeks to provide a guide to cross-compile and install a new version of samba software (v4.14.6) which supports the more